 Tubal ligation is one of the most commonly used surgical sterilization procedures for women.
 Tubal ligation permanently prevents pregnancy, ending the need for any type of contraception.
 A tubal ligation may also decrease the risk of ovarian cancer.

 Your doctor may also talk to you about other options, such as hysteroscopic sterilization.
 Hysteroscopic sterilization involves placing a small coil or other insert into the fallopian tubes through the cervix.
 The insert causes scar tissue to form and seal off the tubes.

-- Stovall TG, et al. Surgical sterilization of women. http://www.uptodate.com/home/index.html.
+- Stovall TG, et al. Surgical sterilization of women. http://www.uptodate.com/home.
 Accessed Sept.
-23, 2011.
+27, 2014.

-- FAQs: Sterilization for women and men.
-American College of Obstetricians and Gynecologists. http://www.acog.org/publications/faq/faq011.cfm.
+- Frequently asked questions.
+Contraception FAQ035.
+Sterilization by laparoscopy.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Sterilization-by-Laparoscopy.
 Accessed Sept.
-23, 2011.
+27, 2014.